Thomas Clap: Later religious conflict

 Clap, however, became disenchanted with Noyes' Old Light orthodoxy and poor preaching and obtained a decision that not only could Yale students worship separately, they could form their own congregation and administer Communion.
 The announcement of the corporation's decision on June 30, 1757, was bitterly controversial, and, in the aftermath, discipline at the college collapsed.
 The General Assembly intervened, threatened a Yale "visitation".
 Despite being now distrusted by both Old and New Light factions, Clap's defense of the college as separate from the state caused the assembly to ultimately side with Clap.

 He was not so successful with his own tutors and students.
 The student body was caught up in the rebellious spirit of the 1760s, resolving to drink no "foreign spiritous Liquors any more" and declaiming in chapel against the British Parliament, and petitioning the Corporation with their grievances, insisting on the removal of the disciplinarian Clap.
 The students stopped going to classes and prayers and generally abused the tutors, who resigned.

 The corporation ordered an early spring vacation, and few undergraduates returned.
 President Clap offered his resignation at the corporation meeting in July 1766.
 He continued as the head of Yale until commencement on September 10, 1766, when he presided over his last commencement, delivered his valedictory address, and resigned.
 Professor Naphtali Daggett followed him as president pro tempore.

 Clap died four months later in New Haven at the age of sixty-three.

+Jackson Turner Main finds that teaching in colonial days was a poorly paid, part-time, temporary job.
+Young men typically moved on to more secure occupations as soon as possible.
+There was one great exception: Reverend Clap.
+At his death he lft an estate worth £6,656, including 600 acres of land.
+His wealth came from marriage and his attention to lucrative investments.